Peggy Lillis Foundation:

-- Our Executive Director and co-founder, Christian John Lillis, published a letter to the editor in the New York Post in response to Betsy McCaughey’s editorial about the Centers for Disease Control and Prevention (CDC).
-Christian’s response illuminated the CDC’s critical role in preventing C. diff infections (CDI).
+- Our Executive Director published a letter to the editor in the New York Post in response to Betsy McCaughey’s editorial about the Centers for Disease Control and Prevention.

-- As part of the 2016 Get Smart About Antibiotic Week, PLF partnered with the Centers for Disease Control and Prevention (CDC) to create a video about our namesake, Peggy Lillis.
+- PLF partnered with the Centers for Disease Control and Prevention (CDC) to create a video about Peggy Lillis.

-- Advocate Meghan Mimnaugh also joined the Board of Directors of the USA Patient Network.
+- Advocate, Meghan Mimnaugh, presented a Partnership for Patients presentation during a Centers for Medicare and Medicaid webinar; She also joined the Board of Directors of the USA Patient Network.

-- PLF increased the Advocates Council presence and built in more opportunities to engage with them on our website, including adding a “Meet Our Advocates” webpage that connects site visitors to Advocates’ stories, videos, blog posts, and contact information.
+- PLF added “Meet Our Advocates” to our website connecting visitors to Advocates’ stories, videos, blog posts, and contact information.

-- PLF played a prominent role in the development and launch of the National Quality Forum’s (NQF) Antibiotic Stewardship Playbook, a tool that will help hospitals implement new requirements for Medicare and Medicaid participation in their antibiotic stewardship program.
-PLF’s contributions included ensuring the playbook centered patients and families, speaking on a panel about the playbook at NQF’s annual conference, and speaking during the playbook launch webinar in May 2016.
-In July 2016, NQF featured an interview with our executive director on its blog.
+- PLF played a prominent role in the development and launch of the National Quality Forum’s (NQF) Antibiotic Stewardship Playbook; and featured an interview with our executive director on its blog.